Visic/DynamicInterpreter/README.md

 How it works::
 The Parser itself is a set "Parse" functions which get combined to form the complete parsing routines for each symbol (Note:: This is based on Parser Combinators)
 When the Parser asked to "Execute" some code, that code is run through the "EntryPoint" parser, and the result (if not an error) is a tree of parsed strings.
-This tree is then passed to a function (Parser.RecursiveEval) along with your symbol handlers.
+This tree is then passed to a function (Interpreter.RecursiveEval) along with your symbol handlers.
 The RecursiveEval function passes the parsed data through your symbol handlers (as well as whatever you return from your handlers) until it completes, then it just returns whatever it has left (the result of your EntryPoint handler)